webqit/webqit-community.docs/oohtml/README.md

 </head>
 ```

-The contents of the remote file automatically becomes the template's content on load.
+The contents of the remote file automatically become the template's content on load.

 *Details are in the [HTML Modules](html-modules) documentation.
 Learn more about the convention, API, events, and the polyfill support.*